Boundary Expansion: NOAA has released the final environmental impact statement.

 With this amended proposed NOAA is proposing the following changes to the proposed rule to address the shipping industry’s concerns regarding ballasting:

-a) excluding the ports of Rogers City, Presque Isle, and Alpena, MI in the proposed sanctuary boundary, where the majority of ballasting occurs and there are no known nationally significant shipwrecks;
+a) Not including the ports of Rogers City, Presque Isle, and Alpena, MI in the proposed sanctuary boundary, where the majority of ballasting occurs and there are no known nationally significant shipwrecks;

 b) clarifying that ballast operations are currently well-managed in the Great Lakes by both USCG and EPA, and as such, will likely have no significant impact on the resources protected by NOAA in the expanded TBNMS; and